When a work is published, you may give up your rights to the copying and distribution of your own work.

 For example, unless you receive permission from the publisher, and depending upon a fair use judgment, you may no longer have the right to the following:

 - Authorize copies of your work for inclusion in a course pack

-- Place a digital copy of your work on electronic reserves, a course web site (e.g. Canvas), Middlebury’s Institutional Repository, or a professional society’s web site or digital archive
+- Place a digital copy of your work on a professional society’s web site, or any other open access digital archive

 - Distribute a copy (in print or via email or the internet) to colleagues and students